Avoid Political Minefields this Thanksgving

 November 14, 2017

 Our current political climate has everyone on edge.
 Sometimes it seems like every possible topic has a definite “red” or “blue” side to the narrative.
-Finding neutral things to talk about can be exhausting, especially around the dinner table with distant and annoying family members.
-Fortunately, whether you identify as a Republican or Democrat, you can find common ground with your family and have a peaceful Thanksgiving.
+Finding neutral things to prevent holiday conflict talk can be exhausting, especially around the dinner table with distant and annoying family members.
+Fortunately, whether you identify as a Republican or Democrat, you can find common ground with your family and have a peaceful Thanksgiving and avoid political minefields.

 - Set the rules before Thanksgiving.
 Don’t wait until the day of the dinner to resolve family conflict.
 Start having an open-hearted conversation with your crazy uncle now!
 In fact, send a mass email to all Thanksgiving attendants.
 Let everyone know that Thanksgiving will be a politics-free dinner.
 Come up with ground rules together.
 Make sure everyone reads the email and promises to follow this Thanksgiving treaty.